radhanikapoor/CMOR-438-S25/Unsupervised_Learning_Algorithms/4. Image Compression with the Singular Value Decompositio/README.md

 A_k = U_k \Sigma_k V_k^T
 $$

-This produces a **rank-$k$** approximation that captures the most significant structure in the image, discarding finer details and noise.
+This produces a **rank-k** approximation that captures the most significant structure in the image, discarding finer details and noise.

 ---